ronin-rb/ronin-gen/README.txt

 == DESCRIPTION:

-Ronin Gen is a Ruby library for Ronin that provides various Generators for Ronin.
+Ronin Gen is a Ruby library for Ronin that provides various generators.

 Ronin is a Ruby platform designed for information security and data exploration tasks.
 Ronin allows for the rapid development and distribution